Chow Groups of Quadrics in Characteristic Two: Codimension three cycles on projective quadrics

 In Case (4), $A$ is Brauer equivalent to a biquaternion $k$-algebra, which gives rise to an Albert form $q=c[1,\,a]\bot\rho$, where $c\in k^*$, $a\in k$ and $\rho$ is a 4-dimensional form with Arf invariant $a\in k/\wp(k)$.
 Then we can take $\mu=\dgf{c}\bot \rho$. \end{proof}

-The proof of Lemma\;\ref{7p14} also relies on the lemma below.
+The proof of Lemma\;\ref{7p13} also relies on the lemma below.

-\begin{lemma}[{See \cite[Lemma\;4.3]{Izhboldin98isotropy} in characteristic $\neq 2$}] Let $\vp$ and $\psi$ be nonsingular (hence even dimensional) quadratic forms over $k$ with the same Arf invariant (so the algebras $C'_0(\vp)$ and $C'_0(\psi)$ have the same center).
+\begin{lemma}[{See \cite[Lemma\;4.3]{Izhboldin98isotropy} in characteristic $\neq 2$}] Let $\vp$ and $\psi$ be even dimensional nondegenerate quadratic forms over $k$ with the same Arf invariant (so the algebras $C'_0(\vp)$ and $C'_0(\psi)$ have the same center).
 Suppose that $C'_0(\vp)$ and $C'_0(\psi)$ are Brauer equivalent.

-Then there exists an element $a\in k^*$ such that $\vp\bot a.\psi\in I^3_q(k)$. \end{lemma} \begin{proof} First assume $\vp$ and $\psi$ have trivial Arf invariant, i.e. they lie in $I^2_q(k)$.
+Then there exists an element $a\in k^*$ such that $\vp\bot a\psi\in I^3_q(k)$. \end{lemma} \begin{proof} First assume $\vp$ and $\psi$ have trivial Arf invariant, i.e. they lie in $I^2_q(k)$.
 Then the assumption implies that $\vp$ and $\psi$ have the same Clifford invariant.
 So we can just take $a=-1$.